Too Much Pressure To Have Sex Can Kill Desire In A Marriage—Here's What To Do About It

 The two standard (and straight-up wrong) answers typically regurgitated on this subject are:

 - The dinosaur-era stereotype that men want and need more sex than women do.

 - The equally archaic notion that "the spark" in long-term relationships inevitably fades over time.

-(Imagine a buzzer going off loudly when you read this.)
+(Imagine a buzzer going off loudly when you hear these types of statements.

 However, these outdated perceptions were reflected in the relationship model I saw growing up.
 I saw my dad trying to grab my mom’s butt as she passed him in the kitchen and her swatting him away.
 From the outside, it looks like he wants sex and she doesn't—right?

 At face value, yes.
 But there's so much more to it than that.